 Tom’s sailing experience started at Okauchee Lake Sailing School when he began sailing Optis at age 5.
 As he continued to sail Optis at OLSS he began racing for the yacht club and started developing friendships and a passion for sailing.
 Tom would go on to sail 8 years of Optis, 7 years of X-boats and is now in his 8th year of sailing 420s.
 In addition to being a student at OLSS for 14 years, Tom was a member of the Oconomowoc Varsity Sailing Team and the Milwaukee Youth Sailing Team in his high school years.
-In those years, Tom won 3 High School state championship regattas.
+In those years, Tom won 3 high school state championships.
 Currently, Tom is a skipper on the University of Wisconsin Sailing Team and sails C-Scows competitively with his family on Okauchee Lake.
-Tom has been a part of numerous regattas in his career both at the national and local level.
+Tom has been a part of numerous regattas in his career at the national and local level.
 Tom’s favorite part about sailing is the great friendships he has made over the years.
-Prior to instructing at Okauchee Lake, Tom was instructing at the Oconomowoc Lake Club for 3 years.
+Prior to instructing at Okauchee Lake, Tom instructed at the Oconomowoc Lake Club for 3 years.
 Summer of 2017 will be Tom’s 3rd year instructing and 16th year of involvement at the Okauchee Lake Sailing School.

 X-Boat Assistant: Mike Didier